reflex-dev/reflex-web/docs/getting-started/introduction.md

         ),
         rx.tabs.content(
             rx.markdown(
                 """Write your backend in the `State` class.
 Here you can define functions and variables that can be referenced in the frontend.
-This code runs directly on the server and is not compiled, so there are no special caviots.
+This code runs directly on the server and is not compiled, so there are no special caveats.
 Here you can use any Python external library and call any method/function.
                 """,
                 style=code_style
             ),